-- 76 Introduction.
-Water-fetching for household needs can cause injury, but documentation of the burden of - harm globally has been limited.
-We described the frequency, characteristics, and correlates of water- - fetching injuries in 24 sites in 21 low- and middle-income countries in Asia, Africa, and Latin America and - 79 the Caribbean. - 80 Methods.
-In a survey of 6,291 randomly selected households, respondents reported whether and how - 81 they had experienced water-fetching injuries.
-Responses were coded for injury type, mechanism, bodily - 82 location, and physical context.
-We then identified correlates of injury using a multi-level, mixed-effects - 83 logistic regression model. - 84 Results.
-Thirteen percent of respondents reported at least one water-fetching injury.
-Of 879 injuries, - fractures and dislocations were the most commonly specified type (29.2%), and falls were the most - 86 commonly specified mechanism (76.4%).
-Where specified, 61.1% of injuries occurred to the lower limbs, - 87 and dangerous terrain (69.4%) was the most frequently reported context.
-Significant correlates included - 88 being female (aOR 1.50, 95% CI 1.15-1.96); rural (aOR 4.80, 95% CI 2.83-8.15) or peri-urban residence - 89 (aOR 2.75, 95% CI 1.64-4.60); higher household water insecurity scores (aOR 1.09, 95% CI 1.07-1.10); - and reliance upon surface water (aOR 1.97, 95% CI 1.21-3.22) or off-premise water sources that required - 91 queueing (aOR 1.72, 95% CI 1.19-2.49). - 92 Conclusion.
-These data suggest that water-fetching injuries are an underappreciated and largely - 93 unmeasured public health challenge.
-We offer guidelines for comprehensive data collection on injuries to - 94 better capture the true burden of inadequate water access.
-Such data can guide the design of - 95 interventions to reduce injury risk and promote equitable water access solutions.
+Introduction Water fetching for household needs can cause injury, but documentation of the burden of harm alobally has been limited.
+We described the frequency. characteristics and correlates of water-fetching injuries in 24 sites in 21 low-income and middle-income countries in Asia, Africa and Latin America and the Caribbean.
+Methods In a survey of 6291 randomly selected households, respondents reported whether and how they had experienced water-fetching injuries.
+Responses were coded for injury type, mechanism, bodily location and physical context.
+We then identified correlates of injury using a multilevel, mixed-effects logistic regression model.
+Results Thirteen per cent of respondents reported at least one water-fetching injury.
+Of 879 injuries, fractures and dislocations were the most commonly specified type (29.2%), and falls were the most commonly specified mechanism (76.4%).
+Where specified, 61.1% of injuries occurred to the lower limbs, and dangerous terrain (69.4%) was the most frequently reported context.
+Significant correlates included being female (a0R=1.50, 95% CI 1.15 to 1.96); rural (aOR=4.80, 95% Cl 2.83 to 8.15) or periurban residence (aOR=2.75, 95% CI 1.64 to 4.60): higher household water insecurity scores (a0R=1.09, 95% CI 1.07 to 1.10) and reliance on surface water (aOR=1.97, 95% CI 1.21 to 3.22) or off-premise water sources that required queueing (a0R=1.72, 95% CI 1.19 to 2.49).
+Conclusion These data suggest that water-fetching injuries are an underappreciated and largely unmeasured public health challenge.
+We offer guidelines for comprehensive data collection on injuries to better capture the true burden of inadequate water access.
+Such data can quide the design of interventions to reduce injury risk and promote equitable water access solutions.